nikshrimali/TSAI_END2_Phase1/README.md

 - Traing 25k on BART is taking 5.5 hrs for each epoch
 - For inferencing, Loading both BERT Ensemble and BART model on same colab environment is difficult, hence encodings are stored seperately
 - Currently working on a sample data
+- Currently showcased a complete pipeline, model needs to be trained more to show correct outputs